gmoeck/gmoeck.github.com/_posts/2011-10-26-stubbing-is-not-enough.md

 There has been a good amount of buzz within the Rails community lately about "Isolation Testing", "Mock Objects", and "Fast Tests".
 I think that this is a wonderful trend.
-Particularly becuase of Corey Haines' emphasis that practicing Test-**driven** development means that you need to listen to your tests in such a way that pain causes you to change your *design* rather than your *tests*.
+Particularly becuase of Corey Haines' emphasis that practicing Test-**Driven** development means that you need to listen to your tests in such a way that pain causes you to change your *design* rather than your *tests*.
 It has been a long time coming that Rails developers would begin to listen to the pain coming from